We are registered as a Veterinary Practice Premises with the Royal College of Veterinary Surgeons.

 Our premises reference number is: 7144386.

-You can check our registration status by contacting the RCVS directly or visiting their website.
+You can check our registration status by contacting the RCVS directly.

 Do you only sell authorized medicines?